Z769018860/Notes/Eng4/finalpaper/paper.md

 #### Limitation and Prospect

-However, drawbacks of this research do exist.
+Though EM algorithm provided a satisfying model, drawbacks of this research do exist.
 The greatest challenge is from the data we have access to.
 We suspect that takeout ordering behavior is also related to academic achievement and physical fitness of the orderers.
 However, for two limitation factors listed as follow, the doubt cannot be discussed in this paper.

 The first limitation is the content of questionnaire.
 Experience tells us that too many questions will lead to poor recovery rate.
 In our questionnaire there are already 14 questions.
-As a result, it is unwise to add any question.
+As a result, it is unwise to add more question.

-The second limitation is about privacy of participants.
+The second limitation is about the privacy of participants.
 For the fact that some participants are not willing to mention their GPA, it is hard to gather data related to academic performance.
 In addition, it is also impossible to make use of publicized information about grades, because the questionnaire is anonymous.

-As a result, the research only focusses on takeout ordering behavior itself.
+As a result, the research only focused on takeout ordering behavior itself.
 We believe that further research on the relationship between takeout ordering and other factors will lead to more exciting discovery.

 ***